100ideas/jekyll-custom-theme/README.md

   url: http://100ideas.github.io/jekyll-custom-theme
   ```

-2. commit your changes to master, create and merge them into a new local `gh-pages` branch, and push it to github ([animated git review](http://learngitbranching.js.org/?NODEMO&command=level%20intro3)):
+2. commit your changes to master, merge them into a new local `gh-pages` branch, and push it to github, --force to replace remote branch ([animated git review](http://learngitbranching.js.org/?NODEMO&command=level%20intro3)):

   ```bash
   $ git status